piyushr147/springBoot/java_multithreading.md

     How is Data Cached Locally?
         CPU Caches
             Modern CPUs have multiple layers of cache (L1, L2, L3).
-            When a thread running on a CPU core accesses a variable, the CPU loads it into its core-local cache to speed up access.
+            When a thread is running on a CPU core accesses a variable, the CPU loads it into its core-local cache to speed up access.
             Reads and writes happen mostly in this local cache, not directly in main memory.
         Java Memory Model (JMM) & Thread Caches
             Java threads can also have thread-local caches — the JMM allows JVM and CPU to cache variables per thread to optimize performance.